Oneness Pentecostalism

 -

-Trinitarian in name, Oneness in practice
+Trinitarian in language, Oneness in theology

 For insiders who have grown up in Wellspring Church - it’s our gentle suggestion that Wellspring’s doctrine shares meaningful similarities with doctrinal positions developed by others.
 In a church like Wellspring, it’s easy to feel as though you’ve grown up at the very apex of spiritual history - and perhaps that’s how it was presented to you.
 But you deserve to understand where these ideas came from, and the people and movements that shaped them.